how to run Aspose.Cells.GridJs in docker

 # COPY fonts/* /usr/share/fonts/

-# the basic file path which contains the spread sheet files
+# the basic file path that contains the spreadsheet files

 RUN mkdir -p /app/wb